 (1) If a soil conservation notice is issued as to the numbers or distribution of stock on land under a pastoral lease, the notice has the effect, while it is in force, of suspending any determination under section 111 and the operation of any permit issued under Division 5 to the extent of any inconsistency.

-(2) The issue of a soil conservation notice in relation to land under a pastoral lease does not release a pastoral lessee from the obligation to control declared animals and declared plants on the land under section 111(3).
+(2) The issue of a soil conservation notice in relation to land under a pastoral lease does not release a pastoral lessee from the obligation to control declared pests on the land under section 111(3).

 (3) If the stock numbers to be carried on land under a lease are reduced by a soil conservation notice or by a variation in a determination of the Board under section 111, the Minister, on the advice of the Board, may reduce the rent in proportion to the reduction in stock.

 [Section 112 amended by No. 59 of 2000 s.
-28.]
+28; No. 24 of 2007 s.
+90(3).]

 113. Annual return by lessee required